2025 Conference Schedule & Speakers

 Returning Youth Partners Roundtable Conversation

-McKenna Hall Room TBD
+McKenna Hall Room B01

 Returning High School Partners Roundtable Conversation

-McKenna Hall Room TBD
+McKenna Hall Room B02

 Returning partners will enjoy roundtable discussion with updates on material and best practices, as well as discussion on important topics in their communities.

-McKenna Hall Room TBD
+McKenna Hall Room 215/216

 Break